Mikeintellect29/mike1/README.md

-A file for all my pratice code
+A file for all my pratice codes